Aston Martin: 2018–present: Listed on the London Stock Exchange

 In late 2020, Aston Martin was involved in a controversy in which it was accused of using a report to spread disputed information about electric vehicles in the wake of the UK's declaration to end the sale of combustion engine vehicles by 2030, with some in the media dubbing the controversy as "Astongate".
 In November 2020, a communications agency called Clarendon Communications published a report comparing the environmental impact of various powertrain options for cars.
 After the report received coverage from The Sunday Times and other publications, it emerged that the company had been set up in February that year and was registered under the name of Rebecca Stephens – the wife of James Stephens, who is the government affairs director of Aston Martin Lagonda.
 Citing a study by Polestar, the report stated that electric vehicles would need to be driven 48000 mi before they would have lower overall emissions than a petrol car.
 This statement was disputed by electric vehicle researcher Auke Hoekstra, who argued that the report underestimated the emissions from combustion engine vehicles and did not consider the emissions from creating petrol.
 According to him, a typical EV would need to drive 16,000–18,000 miles (25,700–30,000 km) to offset the emissions from manufacture.
 Bosch and a number of other companies were also involved with the report.

 In July 2022, Saudi Arabia's Public Investment Fund (PIF) will take a stake in the company through a £78 million equity placing as well as a £575 million separate rights issue, giving it two board seats in the company.
 After the rights issue, the Saudi fund will have a 16.7% stake in Aston Martin, behind the 18.3% holding by Stroll's Yew Tree consortium while the Mercedes-Benz Group will own 9.7%.
 In September 2022, Chinese automaker Geely acquired a 7.6% stake in the company.
 In December 2022, Stroll and the Yew Tree consortium increased their stake in the company to 28.29%.
-In May 2023, Geely increased its stake to 17%, becoming the third-largest shareholder after the Yew Tree consortium and the Saudi Arabia Public Investment Fund.
+In May 2023, Geely increased its stake to 17%, becoming the third-largest shareholder after the Yew Tree consortium and the PIF.